- DVD - A physical copy to your address

 By talking to acclaimed musical historians such as Jeremy Siepmann and bringing to the screen performances by such esteemed musicians as Leif Ove Andsnes, Daniel Barenboim, Ronald Brautigam, Kevin Kenner and Lars Vogt he hopes to answer those questions.

-Subtitles available on main feature: English, French, German, Japanese and Polish
+Subtitles available on DVD main feature: English, French, German, Japanese and Polish